-TOM FLYNN

-HEAD OF DIGITAL
+TOM FLYNN HEAD OF DIGITAL

 Tom Flynn is Head of Digital at SEC Newgate.
 His background is in politics, running digital election campaigns both in the UK and abroad.
-He has previously held senior roles in Labour HQ and was a Labour Prospective Parliamentary Candidate (PPC) in 2010.
+He has previously worked at Labour HQ and was a Labour Prospective Parliamentary Candidate (PPC) in 2010.